A note from Qwick Co-Founder & CEO, Jamie Baxter

 Why We’re Making The Change

 In the last year our team has grown 667%, and we’re not slowing down this rocket ship any time soon.
-In order to continue to provide our Business Partners and Professionals with the very best products and service around, we need to keep adding incredible talent to our team.
+In order to continue to provide our business partners and freelancers with the very best products and service around, we need to keep adding incredible talent to our team.
 We never want to be average and that also extends to our employee benefits; now including a four-day workweek.
-(Check out the rest here.)

 First and foremost, we are human.
 We encourage our team to live abundant lives and foster strong relationships far beyond the walls of the office.
 We all know how easy it is to let our lives get out of balance, yet understand just how important that balance is to our wellbeing.
 The health of our team matters and we hope that this change will improve both mental and physical health at Qwick.